enonic/old-xp-doc/doc/developer/ssjs/websockets.rst

 Websocket support allows a service to act as a websocket channel that you can connect to from a web-browser.

-First, you will need to implement a ``get`` method to handle initialization of the websocket.
+A ``get`` method must be implemented to handle initialization of the websocket.

 .. literalinclude:: code/websockets-1.js
     :language: javascript

-Next is to create a websocket event handler shown in the next example.
-This will be called for every websocket events from a client.
+A websocket event handler named ``webSocketEvent`` is required.
+It will be called for every websocket event from a client.
+See example below.

 .. literalinclude:: code/websockets-2.js
     :language: javascript

-To create a simple chat you will need to use ``lib-websocket`` to be able to send messages back and add/remove clients in groups.
+Below is an example of a simple chat.
+A library called ``lib-websocket`` has functions for sending messages back and adding/removing clients in groups.
 Adding to groups allows for multicast message sending.

 .. literalinclude:: code/websockets-3.js
     :language: javascript